Skip to main content

 Refresh Webhook

-Extend the life of a webhook | key: refreshWebhook
+Extend the expiration of an existing webhook subscription. | key: refreshWebhook

 InputNotesExample